Eco-friendly Termite Services

-Mother Nature had a “going green” program long before it was considered cool.
+Mother Nature had an eco-friendly termite service long before it was considered cool.

 With the creation of subterranean termites, Mother Nature implemented an aeration program for the soil, a recycling program for dead wood, and an organic fertilization program by returning the recycled wood back to the soil.
 In nature, subterranean termites are beneficial.